pertisktech/pertisk-kube-app/README.md

-# Pertisk Kubernetes Web Dashboard
+# PTKublet – Kubernetes Desktop App

-A comprehensive, real-time Kubernetes management dashboard built with Rust (Axum) backend and modern React frontend.
-This project provides a unified interface for monitoring and managing Kubernetes clusters with a focus on performance, security, and user experience.
+A comprehensive, real-time Kubernetes management desktop application built with Tauri 2 (Rust shell), a Rust (Axum) backend sidecar, and a modern React frontend.
+PTKublet provides a unified native desktop interface for monitoring and managing Kubernetes clusters with a focus on performance and user experience.

 This project is structured as a **single workspace**:

-- `backend` – Rust service (Axum + kube-rs client) exposing a secure Kubernetes management API
+- `backend` – Rust service (Axum + kube-rs client) exposing a Kubernetes management API
 - `frontend` – React SPA with real-time updates via WebSocket
+- `frontend/src-tauri` – Tauri 2 desktop shell: spawns and manages the backend sidecar
 - `proto` – gRPC protocol definitions for real-time resource streaming
-- `helm` – Kubernetes Helm chart for production deployment
+- `helm` – Kubernetes Helm chart for server/web deployment mode

 ## 🎯 Core Features